 Many faculty wish to be active in contributing to the campus after they retire.
 Sometimes these activities are uncompensated.
 The information below assists faculty, chairs, and deans in drawing up Pathway to Retirement Agreements which include compensated recall appointments for faculty members who are anticipating retirement.

-Faculty retiring in 2021 should consult the Temporary Faculty Retirement Policy, the terms of which are more generous in certain ways than what is detailed here.
+Faculty retiring before July 2021 should consult the Temporary Faculty Retirement Policy, the terms of which are more generous in certain ways than what is detailed here.

 General policies on faculty recall

 - All compensation for recalled emeriti is compensation for work performed.
 Thus it is essential that the nature of the work be specified, that an appropriate percentage of full-time effort be specified, and that the value of the work to Berkeley be clear.

 - Total recall compensation across all categories of work and from all funding sources can be no more than 43% per month of the faculty member’s annualized academic-year salary at the time of separation, per Section 205 of the Academic Personnel Manual.